patcon/valenci-anndata/CONTRIBUTING.md

 - [ ] some simple tests of existing functionality
 - [ ] CI running on GitHub actions, running a basic install on a few versions of Python
 - [ ] a simple documentation website using mkdocs (e.g., front-page from README + API page)
+- [ ] write a dataset processor for importing representative likert survey data into valency-anndata
+    - See "Data Loading" section of [`example-usage.ipynb`](./example-usage.ipynb)

 See [`TODO.md`](./TODO.md) or ask patcon for other ideas!